kevinpt/opbasm/doc/rst/language.rst

 compare
 ~~~~~~~

 Compare two 8-bit values.
-This is the same as subtraction without modifying the first operand.
+This is the same as subtraction but without modifying the first operand.

 ===================================== ====================== ===============================
 Format                                Example                Result